 If you’re the creative type who likes to get her hands messy, you’ll love art journaling.
-I love using a Midori’s Traveler’s Notebook for this.
+I love using a Midori’s Traveler’s Notebook for this along with this affortable watercolor set and water brush.
 You can express yourself with color, sketches, stickers, photos, paint, stories, poems, collages—whatever!
 Just let your creativity run wild.

 Write a Gratitude List